SecurityGuyJW/connectEdison/README.md

 # Project Title

-Establish a socket connection from the intel edison to AWS.
+Establish a socket connection from the intel edison to AWS, and to publish information to the AWS cloud.

-Project shoueld be able to

-1.ping the server
-2.pubish data to AWS topics
-3.subscribe to AWS topics

 ### areas of intrest

   Piece of show shows main publishing work being done.
-This main job of this script is to publish information to AWS.

   edisonClient.publish(edisonTopic, httpsMessage, 1)